Stable Matching as Transport: a Welfarist Perspective on Market Design: Stability and inequality

-\begin{remark*}[Existence of optimal matchings] To guarantee the existence of a solution in Theorem~\ref{th_equivalence}, it is enough to assume that~$u$ is continuous and bounded.
-No compactness assumptions on spaces~$X$ and~$Y$ are needed.
-Indeed, an optimal transportation plan~$\pi$ in~\eqref{eq_transport} is known to exist under the assumption that the cost~$c$ is lower semicontinuous and bounded from below when~$X$ and~$Y$ are Polish spaces.\footnote{ See for instance Theorem 4.1 in \cite*{villani2009optimal}.} \end{remark*}

-The proof of Theorem~\ref{th_equivalence} is in Appendix~\ref{app_proof_equivalence}.
-Proving part~$1$ requires a result by \cite*{beiglbock2009optimal}, and boils down to checking that the cyclic monotonicity condition~\eqref{eq_c_monotone} for the cost function~$c_\alpha$ from~\eqref{eq_c_alpha} implies the~$\varepsilon$-stability condition~\eqref{eq_epsilon_stable_common}.
-To prove part~2, we show that the contribution of low-utility couples to the transportation objective becomes dramatic for negative~$\alpha$, and thus~$\pi^*$ cannot place substantial weight on such couples.
+Solutions to optimal transport are supported on $c$-cyclically monotone sets.\footnote{See \cite*{kausamo202360} for a survey.} Using a result of \cite*{beiglbock2009optimal}, we show that the stability condition \eqref{eq_epsilon_stable_common} follows from $c$-cyclical monotonicity.
+To prove part~3, we show that the contribution of low-utility couples to the transport objective becomes dominant for negative $\alpha$, so $\pi^*$ cannot place substantial weight on such couples.

-Theorem~\ref{th_equivalence} implies the existence of stable and egalitarian matchings under a continuity assumption.
-The idea is to construct these matchings as the weak limits of solutions to the optimal transportation problem from Theorem~\ref{th_equivalence} for~$\alpha\to\pm\infty$.
+The existence of the optimal matching $\pi^*$ in Theorem~\ref{th_equivalence} is guaranteed under continuity and boundedness assumptions on $U$.
+No compactness of $X$ or $Y$ is required: a solution to~\eqref{eq_transport} exists whenever $c$ is lower semicontinuous and bounded from below \citep*[Theorem~4.1]{villani2009optimal}.
+In particular, it is enough that $U$ be bounded from above when~$\alpha>0$ and bounded from below when~$\alpha<0$.